cad324/Trend-Global/documents/design-journey.md

   - For mobile view, there will be menu that toggles between showing and hiding the menu items.

+    - Reason: Users of the website may be accessing it from mobile devices as well as desktops/laptops, so our navigation must be responsive.

   - There will also be custom form validation for the contact page form.

+    - Reason: It would make it easier for our clients to check that the user is entering valid information.